Magnolia Table / 2132 South Valley Mills Drive

 Valle's Mexican Food / 900 North Valley Mills Drive

 This location has bounced between sandwiches and Mexican.
 In 1968, this opened as Saxons Sandwich Shoppe but by 1973 was fast-food Mexican food, Taco Torch (one of the first "Mexican fast food" stores of Waco) and actually Store #17 of the chain (which predominantly was in Central Texas).
-The last reference I can currently find for it is 1989, and by the late 2000s it was Schlotzsky's, before it moved in 2009.
-It is now Valle's Mexican Food.
+The last reference I can currently find for it is 1989.
+In 1992, it became Kenny Rogers Roasters, then became Schlotzsky's Deli in 1994.
+Taqueria Jardin de Jalisco occupied the space between 2011 and 2017, and it is now Valle's Mexican Food.

 McDonald's / 1225 N. Valley Mills Dr.